 With affordable airfare popping up left and right, travel has become a more realistic goal for many.
 Some have the privilege to travel for work, others relish traveling with friends, and a good number of adventure junkies crave solo backpacking.
 But being raised in a family-oriented culture, I often think

-Prior to this trip, Indonesia was never in my bucket list.
-I would always dismiss it as a destination because I had this foolish notion in my head that Indonesia is so much like the Philippines.
-I thought, “Why would I spend time and money on a place that is
+Prior to this trip, Indonesia was never on my bucket list.
+I would always dismiss it because I had this foolish notion in my head that Indonesia is so much like the Philippines.
+I thought, “Why would I spend time and money on a place that is too similar to

 In 2012, I traveled solo for the first time in my life.
 I still remember how scared I was before the trip.
 With only a small backpack, a Neil Gaiman book, a thousand dollars, and a will to get out of my comfort zone, I boarded the plane to Bangkok.